PierBover/getting-started-fauna-db-fql/README.md

 To get started with Fauna just open a free account and go to the [dashboard](https://dashboard.fauna.com/).

 If you get stuck sign into [Fauna's community Slack](https://community-invite.fauna.com/).
-There's people there from all timezones willing to help.
+There are people there from all timezones willing to help.
 You can also ask in StackOverflow using the [`faunadb`](https://stackoverflow.com/questions/tagged/faunadb) tag.

 ## Sections:
 * <a href="#using-the-dashboard-shell">Using the dashboard shell</a>